I wanted to share with you guys the story of my kitchen, the space that I love most in my house at the moment.

 So that is how I started pretending like I was a professional stylist working for a fancy magazine in San Francisco.
 (WWAPSWFAFMISFD?
 What would a professional styist working for a fancy magazine in San Francisco do?
 I just ask myself this whenever I get into a pickle of any kind.
 It really seems to work.)

 After trying a bunch of stuff that looked stupid (see, aren’t we glad this isn’t tile stuck on a wall), I decided to play with a high-contrast look using my white wedding dishes and some black chalk paint.
 I thrifted and Amazon-ed and scrubbed paint off hinges and pinned many-an open shelf.

+Limitations are not always a terrible thing.
 The end result feels a little bit original and a lot me.

 Here are some links to some articles that inspired me about my kitchen.